ibc/protoojs.org/documentation/api/index.md

 This method is like the standard [app.METHOD()](#app-METHOD) methods, except it matches all Protoo methods.

-It’s useful for mapping "global" logic for specific path prefixes or arbitrary matches regardless which method the request has.
+It's useful for mapping "global" logic for specific path prefixes or arbitrary matches regardless which method the request has.

 ```javascript
 app.all('*', function(req, next) {